We may earn money or products from the companies mentioned in this post.

-Ambergris Caye is an island, and many of the best things to do on Ambergris Caye, or any island for that matter, involve a lot of relaxing and unwinding.
+Ambergris Caye is one of the best Caribbean islands for families.
+Many of the best things to do on Ambergris Caye, or any island for that matter, involve a lot of relaxing and unwinding.
 There are several great ways to do that in Ambergris Caye, Belize.
 But if you are an adventure traveler and prefer a vacation where you are always on the go, you’ll find lots of great things to do in San Pedro that will peak your interest, as well.
 Let’s start with those activities that are best for adventure seekers.

 Swim with sharks at Hol Chan Marine Reserve and Shark Ray alley

 Perhaps there is no greater adrenaline rush than getting into the ocean surrounded by sharks.
 Located off the southern tip of Ambergris Caye, the Hol Chan Marine Reserve covers approximately 3 square miles divided into 4 zones: the reef, the seagrass beds, the mangroves, and Shark Ray Alley.

 Shark Ray Alley is a popular diving and snorkeling spot where nurse sharks and stingrays are often found.
 The other zones of the reserve, thanks to their protected status, offer an abundance of colorful coral reefs, huge schools of fish, and even the rare chance to see a manatee feeding on seagrass beds.

 Visiting the reserve requires a guided tour, but it is well worth it, as this is the most popular day trip from San Pedro or Caye Caulker.